ZurückJournalWeiter

 MG

-That is the Gottwald Holding LLC.
+That is Gottwald Holding LLC.
 A global network of people — from the CEO of an international bank to the person who mows his lawn tomorrow morning.
 What connects them is not their income or their title.
-It is the ability to think.
-And I hold little regard for titles generally.
-My experience is: the more academic degrees someone has, the less independently they often actually think.
-That sounds provocative — but it is an honest observation from many years and many conversations.
+It's the ability to think.
+And I generally think little of titles.
+My experience is: The more academic degrees someone has, the less they often really think independently.
+That sounds provocative — but it's an honest observation from many years and many conversations.

 KS

 You speak of systems that work against people.
-What is the deepest cause of that — in your view?
+What is the deepest cause of this — in your assessment?

 MG

-The conditioning of human beings.
+The conditioning of humans.
 My personal conviction is that very few people ever really know who they are.
 Not because they are stupid — but because they never had the opportunity to find out.
-We are shaped from birth: by family, school, media, social expectations.
-That is no conspiracy — that is simply how social systems function.
-A psychiatrist once said something to me that I have never forgotten: why do you believe that is your problem — when the difficult relationship history of your parents is older than you yourself?
-That struck me.
-Because it is so precise.
+We are shaped from birth: by family, school, media, societal expectations.
+This is not a conspiracy — this is simply how social systems function.
+Those who don't consciously confront these imprints live according to foreign scripts.
+A psychiatrist once told me something I never forgot: Why do you think that's your problem — when your parents' difficult relationship history is older than you yourself?
+That hit me.
+Because it's so precise.

-“Why do you believe that is your problem — when the difficult relationship history of your parents is older than you yourself?”
+"Why do you think that's your problem — when your parents' difficult relationship history is older than you yourself?"

 KS

-You mentioned family that did not understand you in difficult moments — or actively worked against you.
+You spoke of family who didn't understand you in difficult moments — or actively worked against it.
 What did that do to you?

 MG

-I read a book whose core message shaped me deeply: forget it.
+I read a book whose core message shaped me greatly: Screw it.
 Not as indifference — but as liberation.
 Today I feel sorry for such people.
 When I have time and think of it, I include them in my prayers.
-And that is that.
-Not because I am cold — but because I have learned that I am not responsible for others’ decisions.
-That applies to family just as much as to neighbours, business partners or acquaintances.
+And that was it.
+Not because I'm cold — but because I learned that I'm not responsible for others' decisions.
+This applies to family just as much as to neighbors, business partners or acquaintances.
 Everyone decides for themselves how they live and how they treat others.
-My energy belongs to the people and projects that truly count.
+My energy belongs to the people and projects that really matter.

 KS

-How do you recognise genuine allies — people you can truly trust in these times?
+How do you recognize true allies — people you can really trust in this time?

 MG

 Not by what someone says — but by how someone reacts.
-Facial expression, body language, breathing — how does someone change when an uncomfortable topic is raised?
-I am sensitised to this because I had to learn it.
+Facial expressions, body language, breathing — how does someone change when you bring up an uncomfortable topic?
+I'm sensitized to this because I had to learn it.
 The hard way.
-My approach today: I do not say.
+My approach today: I don't state.
 I only ask.
-Those who say are attackable.
-Those who ask, lead.
-That is my personal experience — not a universal recipe, but a principle that has helped me.
+Those who speak are vulnerable.
+Those who ask lead.
+That's my personal experience — not a universal recipe, but a principle that has helped me.

 KS

-Many people know that something is wrong — but do not act.
-Why do you think that is?
+Many people know something is wrong — but don't act.
+Why, do you think?

 MG

 Fear.
-Fear is the greatest driver for people to remain in their comfort zone.
-Self-constructed cages in which they move — not because anyone forces them to, but because leaving would have consequences: social, familial, economic.
-The image I use for this: an animal that has spent its entire life in a cage.
+Fear is the biggest driver for people staying in their comfort zone.
+Self-constructed cages in which they move — not because someone forces them, but because leaving would have consequences: social, familial, economic.
+The image I use for this: An animal that was in a cage its whole life.
 The cage is opened.
 The fence is gone.
-But the animal still runs within the same five square metres.
+But the animal still runs in the same five square meters.
 Because the fence remained in the mind.
-That is not a criticism — it is human.
-But it is recognisable.
-And it is changeable.
+This is not criticism — this is human.
+But it's recognizable.
+And it's changeable.
+Those who truly look at, acknowledge and accept both sides of their coin — the bright and the dark — can begin to decide what they let go of.
+Only those who know can let go.

-“The cage is opened.
+"The cage is opened.
 The fence is gone.
-But the animal still runs in the same five square metres.
-Because the fence remained in the mind.”
+But the animal still runs in the same five square meters.
+Because the fence remained in the head."

 KS

 You describe a method of inner stillness.
-What is it concretely — and how did you come to it?
+What is that concretely — and how did you come to it?

 MG

-I needed ten years to find a way of truly thinking nothing.
+It took me ten years to find a way to really think nothing.
 Ten years.
 That sounds long — and it was long.
 But then it was suddenly so simple that I was surprised myself.
-You lie down, comfortable, completely relaxed.
-Right hand on the heart.
-Left hand on the navel.
+You lie down, comfortable, totally relaxed.
+Right hand on heart.
+Left hand on navel.
 Eyes closed.
-And then you give your mind a clear instruction: we stop thinking now.
-The mind naturally reports — with thoughts, worries, tasks.
-And you respond calmly: I heard you.
-The shopping list — stored, we’ll deal with it later.
+And then you give the head a clear command: We stop thinking now.
+The head reports back naturally — with thoughts, worries, tasks.
+And you answer calmly: I heard you.
+The shopping bag — is saved, we'll take care of it later.
 The argument — noted, comes later.
 No repetitions.
-Real quiet.
-Do we agree?
-And then — when that moment truly comes — the heart begins to work.
+Real peace.
+Are we agreed?
+And then — when this moment really comes — the heart starts to work.
 Not the brain.
-For me personally, that is the most direct path to myself.
+For me personally, this is the most direct path to myself.

-Editorial note: The practice described is a personal experience of Mathias Gottwald.
+Anm. d.
+Red.: The described practice is a personal experience of Mathias Gottwald.
 It does not replace medical, therapeutic or psychological professional advice.

 KS

-What happens when that moment comes — when the mind truly becomes still?
+What happens when this moment comes — when the head really becomes quiet?

 MG

 It becomes incredibly loud.
-I apologise, I have to laugh — but it is true.
-It becomes differently loud.
-The mind is still.
+Sorry, I have to laugh right now — but it's true.
+It becomes loud in a different way.
+The mind is quiet.
 The body is relaxed.
-And then something begins to dance — the organ no one can operate on.
-Because no one has ever surgically removed heartache.
-The heart begins to fill up.
-It is a feeling like a small child at a total surprise.
+And then something starts to dance — the organ that no one can operate on.
+Because no one has ever been able to surgically remove heartache.
+The heart begins to refuel.
+It's a feeling like a small child with a total surprise.
 Pure.
 Unmixed.
-Without judgement.
-I wish that feeling for every human being on this earth.
-Not as a promise — as an invitation to try it for yourself.
+Without judgment.
+I wish this feeling to every person in this world.
+Not as a promise — as an invitation to try it yourself.

-“The organ no one can operate on — then begins to completely fill up.
-It is a feeling like a child at a massive surprise.”
+"The organ that no one can operate on — then starts to totally refuel.
+It's a feeling like a small child with a mega-surprise."

 KS

-When someone experiences this stillness — how does their view of the world change afterwards?
+When someone experiences this silence — how does the view of the world change afterwards?
 Of crises, politics, people?

 MG

-You see above all grief.
+You see mainly sadness.
 And pain.
 And disappointment.
-Because you know: every single one of us could end all of this.
+Because you know: Each one of us could end it all.
 Right now.
-If tomorrow morning at 9 o’clock no human being on this earth picks up a weapon anymore.
-If no human being mocks, insults or humiliates another.
-If everyone gives everyone else a smile — because it costs nothing but gives much.
-If everyone begins to do things differently — not because they have to, but because they can.
-That is not a utopia.
-It is a decision.
-One everyone can make.
+If tomorrow morning at 9 o'clock no person in this world picks up a weapon anymore.
+If no person bullies, insults, humiliates another anymore.
+If everyone gives everyone a smile — because it costs nothing, but brings much.
+If everyone starts doing things differently — not because they have to, but because they can.
+This is not utopia.
+This is a decision.
+That everyone can make.
 Now.

 KS